-Courses student has registered to take or which are currently in progress are applied to the evaluation and are designated by a red ‘R’ under the SOURCE column on far right side of evaluation.
+Courses student has registered to take or which are currently in progress are applied to the evaluation and are designated a red 'Reg'’ under the SOURCE column on far right side of evaluation.
 The number of credits “Used’ includes registered credits and assumes you will complete them successfully.
 If registered courses are not successfully completed, requirements will change to “Not Met” on the next evaluation.

-Liberal Studies and Graduation Requirements (Bachelor Degree Only)
+General Education and Graduation Requirements (Bachelor Degree Only)

 Read evaluation from left to right.
 The “Yes” or “No” in the first column refers to whether or not the requirement has been met.
 Next is the course or other degree requirement, and then the course taken to fulfill that requirement.
-If the course is highlighted and there is a red R in the column on the far right, that indicates that you are currently registered for, but have not yet completed, that course.
+If the course is highlighted and there is a red 'Reg' in the column on the far right, that indicates that you are currently registered for, but have not yet completed, that course.
 Keep in mind, you must successfully complete the course for it to meet the given requirement.

-Total Credits & GPA
+Section Total Credits & GPA

 At the end of each section, the total number of credits earned and in progress for that section will be listed.
 When a minimum number of credits are listed at the top of the section next to the title, the number of credits in the lower right corner must match or exceed the number at top to allow section to be ‘Met’.